instabaines/instabaines/README.md

 ### Hi there 👋

 ### About Me
 - 😄 I am Ridwan Amure.
-I am an NLP Data Scientist at ParallelScore
+I am a Data Science Engineer at ParallelScore
-- 🔭 I’m currently working on developing Natural Language Processing Model and Pipeline for Healthcare
+- 🔭 I’m currently developing Natural Language Processing Models and Pipelines for Healthcare Applications.
-- 🌱 I’m currently learning advanced ML practices
+- 🌱 I’m also learning advanced ML practices
 - 👯 I’m looking to collaborate on Data Science and Machine learning projects
-- 🤔 I’m looking for help with resources and tasks to imporove my machine learning skills
+- 🤔 I’m looking for resources and tasks to imporove my machine learning and scientific computation skills
 - 💬 Ask me about data science, machine learning, NLP, scientific computing
 - 📫 How to reach me: @bainesnoni on Twitter, Ridwan Amure on LinkedIn
 - ⚡ Fun fact: I am no fun 😄